 Tomorrow it’s NATIONAL CAT DAY!
 So how are you celebrating?
 It’s always fun to find ways to make your cat happy.
 Here at our house, Karma-Kat insists on treats, and that also means catnip.

 Of course, that also means GOOD HEALTH, and I found out that Chewy just launched PRETTY LITTER on their site!
 You can Celebrate National Cat Day with Chewy – FREE $25 eGift Card when you spend $80 on Thousands of Cat Items with Code: MEOW22

 I have no doubt that catnip prompted the Cheshire Cat’s grin.
-My cat Seren (in video at the bottom) used to wear the same expression when she indulges.
+My cat Seren used to wear the same expression when she indulged.
 NATIONAL CAT DAY is the perfect time to indulge your furry friend.